prathamagrawal/LogHive/Readme.md

 # Todo
 1. Requeue messages in a different queue to consume in case of any failures - Done ✅
-2. Consumer flag to turn on the failure backoff
+2. Consumer flag to turn on the failure backoff -  Done ✅